 1. Eat Foods High in Dietary Fiber

-The bacteria in the gut is healthiest when you eat foods packed with dietary fiber like fruits, vegetables, nuts, whole grains, and legumes.
+The bacteria in your gut is healthiest when you eat foods packed with dietary fiber like fruits, vegetables, nuts, whole grains, and legumes.
 The bacteria digest the fiber and produce short-chain fatty acids (SCFAs) that, in return, nourish the gut barrier and improve immune function ( Morrison, Douglas J, et al., 2016 ).
 An added bonus is that fiber helps slow gastric emptying, meaning it will also help keep you feeling full and balance your blood sugar in the process.

 2. Eat Fermented Foods